Defect Investigations and Recalls

 Unrepaired safety defects can put you, your passengers and other road users at risk.
-That is why Transport Canada urges you to:
+That is why you should:

 - Check the Road Safety Recalls Database to see if your vehicle, child car seat or tires could be subject to a recall.

 - Visit your auto manufacturer's website to see if you can check the recall status of your vehicle using its 17-digit vehicle identification number (VIN).